boxcutter/fedora/README.md

 The value of `CM_VERSION` should have the form `x.y` or `x.y.z`, such as `CM_VERSION := 11.12.4`

+The variable `DISABLE_CNDN` can be set to disable the use of Consistent Network Device Names (CNDN) so that network interfaces are named eth[1-9].
+Set `DISABLE_CNDN := true`, the default is false.

 The variable `UPDATE` can be used to perform OS patch management.
 The default is to not apply OS updates by default.
 When `UPDATE := true`, the latest OS updates will be applied.